geoblink/design-system/src/elements/GeoChart/GeoChart.11.0.scatter-plot-chart-no-data.examples.md

 ### Optional properties

 - `radius` - radius in pixels of each one of the dots of the graph.
 If no width is provided, a default radius of `2px` will be applied.
+- `groupKey` - property of your data that will be used to compute the radius of each one of the dots.

 ### Tooltips